qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    * show the unlink button

 #.
 Apply the layer's properties dialog
 #.
-Use the |identify| tool on a feature and it should display the new form.
+Use the |identify| tool on a feature, and it should display the new form.

 .. _provide_ui_file: